iuxcode/flukit/README.md

-# Flukit
+# Flukit <span style="color: red">**`Pre-alpha`**</span>

-Welcome to **`Flukit`**, a collection of beautiful and customizable UI widgets and helping tools for Flutter. **`Flukit`** is designed to make it easy for developers to create stunning user interfaces with minimal effort.
+Welcome to **Flukit**, a collection of beautiful and customizable UI widgets and helping tools for Flutter. **Flukit** is designed to make it easy for developers to create stunning user interfaces with minimal effort.

-Whether you're building a simple app or a complex enterprise application, **`Flukit`** has a variety of widgets to help you create a polished and professional user interface.
+Whether you're building a simple app or a complex enterprise application, **Flukit** has a variety of widgets to help you create a polished and professional user interface.
 Our widgets are highly customizable, allowing you to easily tailor them to match your app's unique branding and style.

-We understand that building great user interfaces can be a time-consuming and challenging task, which is why we created **`Flukit`**.
+We understand that building great user interfaces can be a time-consuming and challenging task, which is why we created **Flukit**.
 Our goal is to help developers of all skill levels create beautiful apps that their users will love.

 In the following sections, we'll guide you through the installation and usage of our library, as well as provide detailed documentation of all the widgets and features we offer.
 Let's get started!
 <br/>